 5. Waking up a lot in the night

 A lot of us wake up in the night so briefly that we can't remember doing it.
 It makes us think we've slept right through but in the end, waking up more than five times a night can be the equivalent of losing an hour's sleep.
-So while there might be plenty of reasons for waking up in the middle of the night, including the symptoms of menopause (opens in new tab) and insomnia, there are other more natural reasons like noises in the house or outside.
+So while there might be plenty of reasons for waking up in the middle of the night, including the symptoms of menopause (opens in new tab) and insomnia, as well as not knowing what sleeping position is best (opens in new tab)and therefore possibly increasing levels of pain and discomfort, the there are other more natural reasons like noises in the house or outside.

 - Relax the muscles in your face, such as tongue, jaw and around the eyes.